nabto/edge-device-webrtc/README.md

 ## Advanced build topics

+### Testing the RTSP client
+When building with unit tests, CMake will look for GStreamer dependencies.
+If it finds all required dependencies, it will include the RTSP client tests in the unit test executable.
+If any dependency is missing, these tests will simply not be included in the unit test executable.
+On Debian, the dependencies are installed with these apt packages:

+* `libgstrtspserver-1.0-dev`
+* `libglib2.0-dev`
+* `libgstreamer1.0-dev`
+* `gstreamer1.0-plugins-ugly`

+Additionally, the RTSP client supports both Basic and Digest authentication.
+These features can be disabled with the CMake options `-DRTSP_HAS_BASIC_AUTH=OFF` and `-DRTSP_HAS_DIGEST_AUTH=OFF`.

 ### Building without vcpkg

 Vcpkg is great when used to build standard software for common platforms such as